Last Updated: August 4, 2021

 However, there will be some taxes, etc. but these are the main expenses that you have to pay to Etsy.

 Understanding the cost of selling on Etsy is confusing, many people know about the listing fee, and they think that they have to pay only $0.20 to Etsy.

 Therefore, I wrote this article to help clarify things a little bit more.

-Please, let me know if you are confused about any of that Etsy fees which I describe above or would like to express your opinion in the comment section.
+Please, let me know if you are still confused about the Etsy fees or would like to express your opinion in the comment section.